ianballard/aws-prod-ready/README.md

 sam build --use-container --template-file template.local.yaml
 ```

+The template.local.yaml is not a complete set of app resources, for our purposes it is meant to test individual lambdas and endpoints, not the entire stack in its entirety.
+Please add or remove functions and api events to your own liking.

 For each AWS::Serverless::Function defined in the template file, the SAM CLI installs dependencies defined in it's `requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.